Investing in solutions for big problems

 Usually, from an IPO perspective, companies need to achieve significant revenues; for instance, US$100 million in annual revenues.
 It will be a long time before a cell-based meat company hits that kind of revenue based on their current business model and the stage of the technology life cycle.
 What I think will happen is that the market will be excited about the long term potential for cell-based meat technology and will be prepared to respond to an IPO and invest in a cell-based meat company even though it hasn’t hit a revenue threshold such as a US$100 million in revenue.

-Download the Supertrends app by scanning the below QR code to find out when Andrew D. Ive thinks the first cell-based meat company will make an IPO.
+Visit the Supertrends App and search for ‘cultured meat’ to find out when Andrew D. Ive thinks the first cell-based meat company will make an IPO.
+Not an App user yet?
+Visit the Supertrends Pro – page to learn about your benefits and request a trial – for free!